Aunt Betty always roasted the turkey and made the gravy. Aunt Helen made cranberry sauce. Aunts Nadine and Marian made pumpkin and apple pies.

 For decades my mother’s specialty for big potluck dinners–on both sides of the family–were her cloverleaf rolls with pecans gooed to the bottoms with brown sugar and butter.

-Every Thanksgiving morning, Mom’s daughters were awakened by the smell of warm yeast.
+Every Thanksgiving morning, Mom’s daughters were awakened by the aroma of warm yeast.
 We’d find our aproned mother in the kitchen with her hair in rollers and standing over a huge Tupperware bowl of smooth blond dough, ready to form the blob into nice neat rolls.

 She’d been up long before Gloria and I rubbed the sleep from our eyes.